luizalex/guerra/cap1/README.md

-**As principais diferenças entre a modelagem feita em sala de aula com a implementação:**
+**As principais diferenças entre a modelagem feita em sala de aula e a implementação:**

 - `Event` class